 Understanding Pterygium and Its Effect on Your Eye Health

 Pterygium is an eye condition in which pink, fleshy tissue grows partially over the white part of your eye.
 While these growths are benign, they can cause irritation to the eyes and become aesthetically unpleasing to many patients.
 At Retina & Eye Specialists of New Jersey, we provide several treatments to relieve the symptoms of pterygium as well as surgical treatments to remove it.
-Drs.
-Sean Lalin and Lee Angioletti will examine your pterygium and help determine the best treatment for you.
-To learn more about pterygium, contact our Morristown, NJ, office today.
+Dr. Sean Lalin will examine your pterygium and help determine the best treatment for you.
+To learn more about pterygium, contact our Morristown or Hackettstown NJ, office today.

 Causes of Pterygium

 In many cases, the cause of pterygium cannot be tied to a specific source, although many patients who develop this type of growth spend a great deal of time outside.
 It occurs most commonly in patients who experience a prolonged amount of sun exposure, especially to ultraviolet light.
 In fact, patients who live closer in proximity to the equator have a higher risk of developing pterygium because of extended sunlight exposure.
 Additional factors that seem to contribute to pterygium include prolonged exposure to excessive wind, which carries dust and other pollutants.

 The most obvious symptom of pterygium is the presence of a pink or reddish tissue growing on the conjunctiva of the eye along its inside corner near the tear duct.
 Patients might also notice irritation, itchiness, or a feeling that something is in their eyes.
 In many cases, pterygium does not affect your vision, although it can grow over the colored iris of the eye and eventually obstruct the pupil, which results in a loss of vision.
 Only skilled ophthalmology professionals like Dr. Lalin can properly diagnose pterygium and ensure that it is not a potentially malignant growth.